Accessibility statement

 Preparation of this accessibility statement

 This statement was prepared on 06/04/21.
-It was last reviewed and updated on 31/05/23.
+It was last reviewed and updated on 27/07/23.

 Our website was last tested in March 2022.
 The test was conducted by a third-party accessibility audit company, Zoonou.
 This audit was performed on the website during its Public Beta stage, and no major changes to the design or content have taken place since then that would necessitate a new audit.
-The audit was carried out in two stages: an initial report followed by a retest once the issues had been addressed by our website developers.
-After this process, we were left with 12 outstanding accessibility issues.